 - Allergies: Some Pomeranians can suffer from various allergies, ranging from contact allergies to food allergies.
 If your Pomeranian is licking his paws or rubbing his face a great deal, suspect that he has an allergy and have him checked by your vet.

 - Epilepsy: Some Pomeranians develop epilepsy and have seizures.
-If your Pom has seizures, take him to the vet to determine appropriate treatment.
+If your Pom has seizures, take him to the vet to determine the appropriate treatment.

 - Eye Problems: Pomeranians are prone to various eye problems, including cataracts, dry eye (keratoconjunctivitis sicca) (dryness of the cornea and the conjunctiva), and tear duct problems.
 These problems can appear in young adult dogs and lead to blindness if untreated.
 Contact your vet if you notice any redness, scarring, or excessive tearing.

 - Hip Dysplasia: Hip dysplasia occasionally occurs in Pomeranians.
 Many factors, including genetics, environment, and diet, contribute to this deformity of the hip joint.
-Affected Pomeranians usually can lead everyday, healthy lives, unlike some large and giant breeds, who require surgery to get around quickly.
+Affected Pomeranians usually can lead everyday, healthy lives, unlike some large and giant breeds, which require surgery to get around quickly.

 - Legg-Perthes Disease: This is another disease involving the hip joint.
 Many toy breeds are prone to this condition.
 When your Pomeranian has Legg-Perthes, the blood supply to the head of the femur (the large rear leg bone) is decreased, and the head of the femur that connects to the pelvis begins to disintegrate.
 Usually, the first signs of Legg-Perthes occur when puppies are 4 to 6 months old.
 The first signs are limping and atrophy of the leg muscle.
 Qualified vets can perform surgery to cut off the diseased femur so that it isn’t attached to the pelvis any longer.
 The scar tissue that results from the surgery creates a “false joint,” and the puppy is usually pain-free.

 - Patellar Luxation: This is a widespread problem for Poms.
 The patella is the kneecap.
-Luxation means dislocation of an anatomical part (as a bone at a joint).
+Luxation means the dislocation of an anatomical part (as a bone at a joint).
 Patellar luxation is when the knee joint (often of a hind leg) slides in and out of place, causing pain.
 This can be crippling, but many dogs lead relatively everyday lives with this condition.

 - Collapsed Trachea: This is a condition in which the trachea, which carries air to the lungs, tends to collapse quickly.
 The most common sign of a collapsed trachea is a chronic, dry, harsh cough that many describe as similar to a “goose honk.”
 Since it can be caused by pulling too hard against a collar while walking, you should train your Pom to walk nicely beside you instead of pulling at the leash or using a harness instead of a collar.
 The collapsed trachea can be treated medically or surgically.